-You might already be limiting Baby’s screentime, but there’s one surface you probably haven’t stopped her from staring at: the mirror.
-Baby may spend a lot of time gazing lovingly at her own reflection, maybe so much that you’ve started to wonder if you need to limit that too!
+You might already be limiting Baby’s screentime, but there’s one surface you probably haven’t stopped them from staring at: the mirror.
+Baby may spend a lot of time gazing lovingly at their own reflection, maybe so much that you’ve started to wonder if you need to limit that too!

 Baby’s fascination with the mirror is nothing to worry about, though.
-All that time that Baby spends staring at her own reflection isn’t a sign of an inflated ego.
-At this age, Baby actually doesn’t yet realize that it’s her own face in the mirror!
+All that time that Baby spends staring at their own reflection isn’t a sign of an inflated ego.
+At this age, Baby actually doesn’t yet realize that it’s their own face in the mirror!

-So for all that face-to-face time, Baby doesn’t stare at the mirror because she is happy to see themselves.
-At this age she just really, really likes looking at faces.
-It takes a lot of brainpower to be able to recognize oneself in a mirror, and Baby probably has about 9 more months to go before her brain can totally comprehend who she’s gazing at.
+So for all that face-to-face time, Baby doesn’t stare at the mirror because they are happy to see themself.
+At this age they just really, really likes looking at faces.
+It takes a lot of brainpower to be able to recognize oneself in a mirror, and Baby probably has about 9 more months to go before their brain can totally comprehend who they're gazing at.

 It’s amazing to think about how nearly all adults use mirrors, and take for granted what they mean and what they do.
 The next time you catch a glimpse of yourself, take a second to appreciate the fact that you understand exactly whose reflection that is!

 - “Important Milestones: Your Child at Two Years.”
 Centers for Disease Control and Prevention.
 U.S. Department for Health and Human Services, January 21 2016.
 Web.

 - Maggie Koerth-Baker.
 “Kids (And Animals) Who Fail The Classic Mirror Test May Still Have A Sense Of Self.”
 Scientific American.
 Nature America Inc., November 29 2010.
 Web.